memgraph/docs/docs/reference-guide/query-modules/implement-custom-query-modules/api/python-api.md

 `initializer` must define the same parameters as the main `func` function, and will receive the same parameters as `func`.
 The position of arguments and the type of arguments must be the same.

 Otherwise, the same rules apply as in `read_proc`.
-Important to keep in mind is that any Memgraph resources can't be stored in `init` and during batching.
-All objects are after each call invalidated and referencing those will result in error.

-One more thing to keep in mind is that nodes, relationships or any other Memgraph types can't be stored as global variables.
-After `initializer` and each `func` call, every Memgraph related object is invalidated and can't be used later on.
+It's important to keep in mind that no Memgraph resources can be stored in `init` and during batching.
+After `initializer` and each `func` call, every Memgraph-related object is invalidated and can't be used later on.

 ## mgp.add_batch_write_proc(func: Callable[…, mgp.Record], initializer: typing.Callable, cleanup: typing.Callable)